|

 We

 learn virtually nothing about these characters.
-We do know
+We see Kieri working

-everything about their sex lives however because this is pretty much all
+do know everything about their sex lives however because this is pretty

-we see for at least half of the film's 191 minute runtime.
-(All three
+much all we see for at least half of the film's 191 minute runtime.
+All

-members of the triangle do it at least once in a public place.)
-Even though
+three members of the triangle do it at least once in a public place.
+Even

-their love is supposed to be the engine that drives this film, Ryo and
+though their love is supposed to be the engine that drives this film,

-Kieri don't meet until almost two hours have passed.
-A lengthy series
+Ryo and Kieri don't meet until almost two hours have passed.
+We're treated

-Vertigo, they share the most kisses.
-The men encountered in the
+Vertigo, they share the most kisses of all the dramatis personae.

-sometimes things even turn violent; Tari, unable to have Ryo, assaults
+things even turn violent; Tari, unable to have Ryo, assaults a man who

-a man who comes on to him.
-An air of menace is introduced when Tari. having
+comes on to him.
+An air of menace is introduced when Tari stands in the

-window.
-Ryo and Kieri are hot together but, because there is no dialogue
+Ryo and Kieri are hot together but, because there is no dialogue between

-between them, they are strangers to us.
-All we know is that they have
+them, they are strangers to us.
+All we know is that they have great sex.

 |